w3b3d3v/kyodo-protocol-docs/docs/README.md

 ---
-title: 共同 Kyodo Protocol
+title: 共同 Kyōdō Protocol
 permalink: /
 ---

-# 共同 Kyodo Protocol
+# 共同 Kyōdō Protocol
 Sustainable Business Model for Service Communities and DAOs

 <!-- vide goes here -->

-## What is Kyodo Protocol
+## What is Kyōdō Protocol

-The **Kyodo Protocol** is a protocol focused on the relationship between communities, employers, and professionals.
+The **Kyōdō Protocol** is a protocol focused on the relationship between communities, employers, and professionals.

 The protocol offers a software infrastructure that solves companies' problem in hiring professionals, generates benefits and proof of experience for the hired professionals, and enables a sustainable business model for communities.